sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 A strong [disability rights movement](https://en.wikipedia.org/wiki/Disability_rights_movement) took place in the 60's and 70's, thanks to [Ed Roberts](https://en.wikipedia.org/wiki/Ed_Roberts_(activist)), that really changed the way we percieve and value people with disabilities.

-Although this major shift in public opinon occurred several decades ago, we can still see renovations and retrofits occuring to public spaces.
-The Toronoto subway stations are a prime example.
+Although this major shift in public opinion occurred several decades ago, we can still see renovations and retrofits occuring to public spaces.
+The Toronto subway stations are a prime example.
 The stations were built in the 60's and are today retrofitting elevators, a very slow and expensive process.

 ![Presentation slide showing a wheelchair at a curb with a 5 inch drop.
 No curb cut present.](/blog/strange-loop-2019/beyond-alt-text-1.png)
 This is a standard curb with an approx 5 inch drop for this wheelchair.